UFO (British TV series): Home media

-Revivals

-Several attempts have been made to either revive or remake the series.

-Australian company Bump Map, run by Albert Hastings, pitched a revival of UFO to one of Australia's major TV production companies in 1995/6.
-Also in 1996, Ed Bishop briefly corresponded with independent Australian film maker/UFO fan Adrian Sherlock about an unofficial revival called Damon Dark: Shadofall.
-Funding for the project fell through, but the script has been made into a fan-made audio production and uploaded to YouTube, and it continues as an independent series.

-Film
+In April 2025, Australian media company ViaVision released a Blu-ray box set of the series under the title "UFO: The Complete S.H.A.D.O.
+Files".
+The discs are described as having been "restored from the original film elements with additional grading work and updates applied to select episodes".

+Proposed feature film

-In 2009, it was announced that producer Robert Evans and ITV Global would produce a big-screen adaptation of the series.
+In 2009, it was announced that producer Robert Evans and ITV Global would produce a feature film adaptation of the series.
 Ryan Gaudet and Joseph Kanarek were to write the script, which was to be set in 2020.
-It was claimed that the UFO movie would be visual effects supervisor Matthew Gratzner's directorial debut and that Joshua Jackson would play Col. Paul Foster.
-Ali Larter was linked to the role of Col. Virginia Lake.
-However, the film did not go ahead.
+It was claimed that the UFO movie would be visual effects supervisor Matthew Gratzner's directorial debut and that Joshua Jackson would play Colonel Paul Foster.
+Ali Larter was linked to the role of Colonel Virginia Lake.
+The film did not enter production.

-Producers Avi Haas and Matthew Gratzner posted on the official UFO film website that the film was under development and planned for a summer 2013 release.
-However, nothing was completed, and the film's web page is no longer available.

-UFO stories in other media
+In other media

 Stories set in the Gerry Anderson UFO series have appeared in various media: